ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IScheduleTime.rst

 IScheduleTime
 =============

-.. py:class:: IScheduleTime
+.. py:class:: ansys.stk.core.stkobjects.IScheduleTime

    object

    IAgScheduleTime Interface, part of the target times scheme for specifying when a satellite or sensor can access a given object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IScheduleTime

 Overview
 --------